dkubeio/dkubex-examples/rag/ingestion/README.md

 > [!NOTE]
 > For additional data loader options and configurations, please refer to the yaml files in [dataloaders](./dataloaders) subdirectory.

-## Ingestion of data-corpus from various sources
+## Ingestion using local cluster

 ```
 d3x fm docs llamaidx ingest -d <dataset_name> --config <absolute path to your yaml-config file>
 ```

-## Ingestion using sky-cluster
+## Ingestion using remote cluster
-This command facilitates data ingestion via Sky, where the default configuration (`default.yaml`) supports T4 accelerator utilization.
-Users can initiate ingestion through Sky, automatically allocating the T4 accelerator for efficient processing.
-Tracked datasets are managed using DKubeX, providing seamless monitoring.
+For very large workloads, users can burst to the cloud to leverage accelerators from AWS, GCP, Azure etc. The default configuration (`default.yaml`) uses a T4 accelerator and can easily be configured by the user to use any other accelerator type from across supported clouds.

 ```
 d3x fm docs llamaidx ingest -d <dataset_name> --config /home/data/ingest.yaml --remote-sky --dkubex-url <dkubex_url> --dkubex-apikey <dkubex_api_key>